-Lets take storms as an example.
+Let’s take storms as an example.

-If you know storms are to be moving through and you know your dog will be anxious, at the very first sign of wind, thunder, lightning, or rain you should begin giving your dog his favorite treat and continue doing so throughout the storm.
+If you know storms are to be moving through and you know your dog will be anxious, at the very first sign of wind, thunder, lightning, or rain, you should begin giving your dog his favorite treat and continue doing so throughout the storm.

-Note, this can amount to a LOT of treats so keep calorie count and general health value of the treat in mind.
+Note, this can amount to a LOT of treats, so keep calorie count and general health value of the treat in mind.

-When the storm stops, the treat stops.
+When the storm stops, the treats stop.

-Over time, your dog will associate storms with the treats – he’s been conditioned to not fear the storm.
+Over time, your dog will associate storms with the treats – he’s been conditioned not to fear the storm.
 He’s now thinking in terms of delicious treats rather than scary lightning.

 Two critical aspects of counter conditioning are time and consistency:

 - Consistency – you must do this for every storm.
 Every time.
 No exceptions.
 Until your dog is truly at ease in a storm.
-The counter conditioning process is easy to relapse from if you skip “sessions” or learning opportunities.
+The counter-conditioning process is easy to relapse from if you skip “sessions” or learning opportunities.